Dispatch Queue Overview

 Tabs, Filters, and Saved Views

-Use the filters panel on the right side of the page to narrow down requests.
+Click the filters icon to narrow down requests.
 Filters adjust based on the tab you're on and include options for request type, priority, asset or labor category, requested dates, site, and more.

 Quick Filters at the top of the table let you slice the queue by common categories: